Do it online

 The Council will arrange for the dogs to be re-homed by an animal welfare charity.

-The Animal Health and Welfare Team keep a record of all lost and stray dogs.
-You should contact our Animal Health and Welfare Team on 01752 304147 providing your name, address, phone number and details of the dog, including breed/description, colour, sex and any tag/microchip details.
+The Environmental Protection Team keep a record of all lost and stray dogs.
+You should contact our Environmental Protection Team on 01752 304147 providing your name, address, phone number and details of the dog, including breed/description, colour, sex and any tag/microchip details.
 You will also be asked where you found the dog.

 The Council officer will ask you to hold onto the dog until they can pick it up.
 Officers will only be available to pick a dog up during normal office hours, 9am to 5pm on Mondays to Thursdays and 9am to 4.30pm on Fridays, but not at weekends, on Bank Holidays or during the Council's closed period between Christmas and New Year.

 Where can I take a dog when the Council offices are shut?